ElmerCSC/elmerfem/elmerice/examples/SSA_Inverse_Methods/README.md

    - MacAyeal: Optimisation of the basal friction coefficient based on a synthetic test case.
    - RonneFilchner: Optimisation of the viscosity on the Ronne-Filchner ice-shelf.
 You will need data-sets to run this experiment, see in the DATA directory.
+   - RonneFilchner2: Optimisation of both the viscosity and fiction on the Ronne-Filchner ice-shelf (including ice rises).
+External data sets are required to run this experiment, see in the DATA directory.